cantoniouwaymore/emailgateway/docs/README.md

-# 📚 Email Gateway Documentation
+# 📚 Waymore Transactional Emails Service Documentation

-Welcome to the Email Gateway documentation!
+Welcome to the Waymore Transactional Emails Service documentation!
 This guide provides comprehensive information about the email microservice architecture, API usage, and integration guides.

 ## 📖 Documentation Structure